-1. Course Placement

-- A. Students who plan to register in English, Reading, or Math will be advised to enroll into courses based on valid District-approved placement methods. - B. Students who place into course(s) that are below college-level (i.e., below 100-level) will be advised to enroll into the course(s) within the first two semesters. - C. A department/division chair or designee may grant a course placement waiver under special circumstances.
-The signed waiver will be noted on the student's electronic record.
-The process may also be done electronically without a signature if supported by the attending college. - D. Course placement will be determined utilizing the district placement options under any one of the following conditions: - i.
+- 1. Testing for Course Placement - A. STUDENTS WHO PLAN TO REGISTER IN ENGLISH, READING, OR MATH WILL BE ADVISED TO ENROLL INTO COURSES BASED ON VALID DISTRICT-APPROVED PLACEMENT METHODS. - B. STUDENTS WHO PLACE INTO COURSE(S) THAT ARE BELOW COLLEGE-LEVEL (I.E., BELOW 100-LEVEL) WILL BE ADVISED TO ENROLL INTO THE COURSE(S) WITHIN THE FIRST TWO SEMESTERS. - C. A DEPARTMENT/DIVISION CHAIR OR DESIGNEE MAY GRANT A COURSE PLACEMENT WAIVER UNDER SPECIAL CIRCUMSTANCES.
+THE SIGNED WAIVER WILL BE NOTED ON THE STUDENT'S ELECTRONIC RECORD.
+THE PROCESS MAY ALSO BE DONE ELECTRONICALLY WITHOUT A SIGNATURE IF SUPPORTED BY THE ATTENDING COLLEGE.

+A. D. COURSE PLACEMENT WILL BE DETERMINED UTILIZING THE DISTRICT PLACEMENT OPTIONS Students will be required to complete a course placement test under any one of the following conditions:

+- i.
 The student is taking his or her first college credit English, reading or math course, or any college course for which English, reading or math is a prerequisite. - ii.
-The student is pursuing a degree or transfer pathway and does not have current valid District approved course placement on file or does not have previous college credit in English, reading and math. - iii.
-The student for whom English is not the primary language and who is taking his or her first English as a Second Language class is required to take a test of English proficiency.

-E. Students will be exempt from the course placement process if at least one of the following conditions apply:
+The student is pursuing a degree or transfer pathway and does not have current valid District approved course placement scores on file or does not have previous college credit in English, reading and math. - iii.
+The student for whom English is not the primary language and WHO is taking his or her first English as a Second Language class is required to take a test of English proficiency. - B. Course placement scores will be valid for two years. - C. Reading Placement Scores that indicate "Exempt from CRE101" Do Not Expire. - D. Students will be permitted one re-test in English, reading, or math level at least a 24-hour waiting period.
+ONE additional re-test is permitted no sooner than three months from the oldest valid score date at any course placement testing site. - E. The vice president of student affairs or designee may approve re-testing for students with special needs or circumstances.
+The re-test date will then serve as the date of record. - E. Students will be exempt from a THE course placement PROCESS test if at least one of the following conditions apply:

 - i.
 The student has earned an associate or higher degree from a regionally accredited college. - ii.
 The student has earned college credits from a regionally accredited college in English, reading, and math with a grade of C or higher. - iii.
-The student has currently valid District approved course placement scores on file. - iv.
-The student who is exempt from the course placement process must still fulfill the minimum graduation requirements.
+The student has currently valid District approved course placement scores on file. - G. iv.
+The student who is exempt from a THE course placement PROCESS test must STILL fulfill the minimum graduation requirements.

-2. Determining Course Placement
+2. DETERMINING Course Placement